GlareDB/glaredb.github.io/docs/about/why-glaredb.md

 GlareDB gracefully plugs into your stack and allows you to use the languages and tools you already know.

-### Example: query an external PostgreSQL database in 2 steps
+### Example: query an external Postgres database in 2 steps

 The example below uses `psql` to perform the following steps: